jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

   local community enticing new developers to pick Drupal as a career path, web shops to consider Drupal as a focus etc. and promoting the national meet-ups.
   ✔ / ✘
-* Riaan to get some pricing for ads in PC Format. ✔ / ✘
+* Riaan to get some pricing for ads in PC Format. ✔
 * Everyone to consider their information sources of preference for additional options to advertise through. ✔ / ✘

+Riaan reports: PC Format will stop local publication.
+Stuff rate for full page is R 29 700.
+Also consider Google Ads.

 Notes: